 From this, they isolate specific stretches of code and match them to existing databases; most commonly, they use the 16S rRNA gene.
 This particular gene can be found in almost all bacterial species, and over evolutionary time, it has remained relatively unchanged.

 However, some regions of 16S RNA are considered hypervariable.
 Differences between these regions allow researchers to identify species.

 Viruses, on the other hand, do not share any equivalent genes among species.
-This, until relatively recently, made studying the virome almost impossible, but advances in next-generation sequencing are slowly knocking down barriers.
+This, until relatively recently, made studying the virome almost impossible, but advances in

 At this stage, the role of viruses in human health is nowhere near as clear as their role in disease.

 With that said, it also seems highly likely that viruses do play a substantial part in maintaining a healthy body.
 Only with advances in research techniques will their full impact be understood.

 Given the immediate concerns of antibiotic resistance, perhaps renewed interest in the bacteriophage will see more time dedicated to this mysterious element of medical science.

 Still, understanding the interplay between the components of our microbiome will be hard-won information; as one paper explains:

 “The composition of the gut microbiome is not the same during the several stages of life, or even during the hours of the same day.”